KxSystems/ml/docs/utilities/util.md

 .ml.range[array]
 ```

-Where

--  `array` is a numerical array

-returns the range of its values.
+Where `array` is a numerical array, returns the range of its values.

 ```q
 q).ml.range 1000?100000f